-A. One of the ways we keep our services affordable is by allowing more flexibility in scheduling.
-From the time you first alert us, you should allow about two weeks for the process to be completed.
-We will contact you when the urn is available for pickup.
-Or, if you prefer, it can be mailed to you.
-If you need a faster delivery, the process can be accelerated for a slight fee.
+One of the ways we keep our services affordable is by allowing more flexibility in scheduling.
+From the time you first alert us, you should allow about two weeks for us to complete the process.
+We will contact you when your urn is available for pickup.
+Or if you prefer, we can mail it to you.
+If you need faster delivery, the process can be accelerated for a slight fee.
 Please call us for details.

-A. Death certificates are handled by the county.
-It usually takes about 14 days after the paperwork is submitted to the county for the death certificates to be mailed.
+Death certificates are handled by the county.
+It usually takes about 14 days after the paperwork is submitted to the county for death certificates to be mailed.

-A. No. However, your loved one is cremated in a combustible, rigid, covered “cremation container” to allow for dignified handling.
+No. However, your loved one must be cremated in a combustible, rigid, covered “cremation container” to allow for dignified handling.

-A. Yes.
-It is not a memorial service, but an opportunity for close friends and family to say a final goodbye.
+Yes.
+It is not a memorial service, but an opportunity for family and close friends to say a final goodbye.
 This may last up to fifteen minutes and can accommodate up to five people.

-A. Simple Cremation’s staff have strict guidelines that they follow.
+Simple Cremation’s staff follows strict guidelines.
 All identification is carefully checked when removal is made from the place of death.
 This process is witnessed by an employee of the hospital, nursing home, medical examiner’s office or a family member present at the home or place of removal.

 At the crematory, a stainless steel identification disc is assigned and placed with the body at the actual time of cremation.
 The disc stays with your loved one throughout the cremation process.
 After the cremation is completed, the identification disc is placed in the urn with the cremated remains.

-A. Any special mementos, such as jewelry, will be destroyed during the cremation process.
+Any special mementos, such as jewelry, will be destroyed during the cremation process.
 Anything you wish to keep should be removed before your loved one is transferred into our care.
-Other metals, such as prosthesis, are removed after the cremation is complete and recycled.
+Other metals, such as prosthesis, are removed and recycled after the cremation is complete.

 It is essential that pacemakers and other medical devices are removed before cremation.
 It’s also important to notify us of any other implanted medical devices.
 The device may rupture when subjected to high temperature, which can be hazardous to crematory staff and equipment.

-A. You have many options.
-The cremated remains can be buried in a cemetery, kept at home, scattered on private property, or scattered at sea at least 3 miles offshore.
+You have many choices.
+The cremated remains can be buried in a cemetery, kept at home, scattered on private property, or scattered at sea at least three miles offshore.